Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Deterministic Results for Linear Regression

 Adding and subtracting $\beta_M(\Sigma_2, \Gamma_2)$ from $\beta_M(\Sigma_1, \Gamma_1)$ in~\eqref{eq:FirstPair}, it follows that

 Now adding and subtracting $\Sigma_2(M)$ from $\Sigma_1(M)$ in this equation, we get

-The right hand side is almost the quantity we need to bound to complete the result.
+The right hand side is almost the quantity we need to bound to establish the result.
 Multiplying both sides of the equation by $[\Sigma_2(M)]^{-1}$ and then applying the Euclidean norm implies that for $M\in\mathcal{M}(k)$,

 This proves the first part of the result.
 The second part of the result follows by the application of Theorem~\ref{thm:L2UniformConsis}. \end{proof} \begin{rem}\,(Matching Lower Bounds) The bound~\eqref{eq:FirstPartLinearRep} only proves an upper bound.
 It can, however, be seen from Equation~\eqref{eq:MainEquation} that for any $M\in\mathcal{M}(k)$,